-Your agency may incur indirect or overhead expenses separately from incurring the direct expenses described in the sections above.
-Support provided by finance and human resource departments, and oversight provided by general management are examples of indirect expenses.
+Your agency may incur additional, COVID-19 related indirect or overhead expenses separately from the direct expenses described in the sections above.
+Examples of indirect expenses include support provided by finance and human resource departments and oversight provided by general management.